Nursing Home Abuse & Negligence Lawsuits

 Note: Medical equipment manufacturers may also be held liable in cases of defective products.

-Family members must be on the lookout for signs of abuse; these include bruises, cuts, bed sores, a sudden unexplainable decrease in health, large gifts to non-family members, an inability to pay bills despite steady income, and depression/withdrawal.
+Family members must be on the lookout for signs of abuse; these include bruises, cuts, bed sores, a sudden unexplained decrease in health, large gifts to non-family members, an inability to pay bills despite steady income, and depression/withdrawal.
+If you believe that your elderly loved one may have been abused, a nursing home abuse lawsuit may be appropriate way to seek justice.
+Contact an experienced nursing home neglect lawyer as soon as you are able.

 What to do if you Suspect Nursing Home Abuse / Neglect of your Elderly Family Member